daxcee/fakeBank/README.md

 ```

-Open http://localhost:5000 to see the results.
+Open http://localhost:5000 in any REST client.